 Don’t count on seeing any of these delicate creatures on your next ocean excursion however.
 You can go many weeks without seeing a hint of a gelatinous animal.
 When conditions are appropriate though, nearshore surface waters may be inundated with scores of gelatinous creatures.
 And then, as quickly as they appeared, the jellies may vanish again into a world of mystery, their whereabouts unknown to those of us confined to breathing air and living on land.
 Yet even when swarming by the thousands or millions, most folks are totally oblivious to the wonders that may lie just beyond the kelp bed.

-In this section of the Jellies Zone you can view some of the more common gelatinous zooplankton that venture into the waters of Monterey Bay and other West Coast locations and learn a bit about their mysterious lives.
+Click on the links at the top of all pages to view some of the more common gelatinous zooplankton that venture into the waters of Monterey Bay and other West Coast locations and learn a bit about their mysterious lives.
 Many can be seen at the surface while boating in the bay.
 The best way to observe them, however, is to be immersed in their boundless environment while snorkeling or scuba diving.
 Only then can you see the stunning beauty of their delicate gelatinous tissue.
-Don't worry too much about the nasty reputation of jellies.
+Don’t worry too much about the nasty reputation of jellies.
 The vast majority of gelatinous animals are harmless to people.
 A few, such as sea nettles or the Portuguese man-of-war, do pack a respectable sting, but fortunately most jellies entering California waters lack the ability to cause serious harm.
-You should, of course, treat any unknown gelatinous animal with respect - even a dead sea nettle on the beach can make you regret touching it.
-For those that can't venture out to sea, the next best thing is to view captive jellies at a public aquarium.
+You should, of course, treat any unknown gelatinous animal with respect – even a dead sea nettle on the beach can make you regret touching it.
+For those that can’t venture out to sea, the next best thing is to view captive jellies at a public aquarium.